-The effective way of helping to protect the assets you take into the marriage, should it break down.
+We create effective Prenuptial and Postnuptial Agreements to help protect the assets you take into the marriage, should it run into difficulties.

 Prenuptial and Postnuptial Agreements

 A prenuptial agreement (prenup) is not just for the extraordinarily wealthy or celebrities.
 No one enters into a marriage thinking that their marriage will end however, whilst some may be of the view that a prenuptial agreement is somewhat romantic, today many people marry later in life therefore may have accumulated more assets by the time they enter into the marriage, this has seen prenuptial agreements become more prevalent amongst newly-weds.

 A postnuptial agreement (or postnup) is simply a prenup that is created after the marriage takes place.
 Postnuptial agreements are useful where there has been a change in circumstances for example:

 - receiving an inheritance during the marriage

 - the birth of a child